450+ Products Compared

 DenTek Professional-Fit Dental GuardOur Pick

-Most adults with moderate grinding who want a ready-to-mold guard from a dentist-trusted brandDentist-designed with a custom-fit tray and professional-grade material — no appointment needed
+Most adults with moderate grinding who want a ready-to-mold guard from an established OTC brandMoldable tray system with a firmer outer layer and softer inner layer — no appointment needed

 3.9